AJB117/BBMP-Tutorials/general/how-to-programming/fundamentals/functions.md

 ## Scope

-**Scope** describes the variables and data that a function or code block is allowed to manipulate.
+**Scope** refers to the variables and data that a function or code block is allowed to manipulate.
 Functions have their own separate scope from all other code blocks, functions, and programs.
 This means variables defined in the argument list of a function and in a function body are totally independent of the variables used anywhere else.
 Using JavaScript as an example,

 ```js
 function multiply(a, b) {